cheraaqee/IQA_Lab/IQA/Full_Reference/train_free/readme_primary.txt

 A LaTeX file will be also generated, 'the_result.tex', it will produce the paper-style table for the methods and datasets.
 It is successfully compiled on https://overleaf.com .

 With `timer_2.m' you can plot the execution time VS accuracy for SCI datasets.

+There is also another option.
+You can plott `scatter plot' for SCID, SIQAD, and QACS.
+For that purpose refer to 'sctr_batch.m'